rayankans/app-shortcuts/explainer.md

 # Non-goals
 - Provide a mechanism to add/update shortcuts in the background.

+# Use cases

+Use cases for this API are [defined in a separate document](./use-cases.md).

 # API
 The API will re-use the [`ShortcutItem`](https://w3c.github.io/manifest/#dom-shortcutitem) dictionary defined in v1.